 Let’s take a look at some of the metrics.

-To start, here’s one way you can narrow down the vast number of companies that are publicly traded.
+To start, here’s one way you can narrow down the vast number of companies that are publicly traded on the ASX.

 The first stock-screening metric I want to introduce to you is Market Capitalisation.

 Market capitalisation, or market cap, is the result from taking the current share price and multiplying it by the number of shares on issue.

 This is used by investors to determine the size of a company.